H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Insecure Deserialization.md

  - ASP.NET view state: .NET applications might use serialisation in the view state sent to the client's browser.
 A field named __VIEWSTATE, which is base64 encoded, can sometimes be seen.
 Decoding and examining it can reveal whether it contains serialised data that could be exploited.

+#### 3) Append a tilde (~) at the end of a PHP file

+ - Append a tilde at the end of a PHP file to try to access backup or temporary files created by text editors or version control systems.
+When a file is edited or saved, some text editors or version control systems may make a backup copy of the original file with a tilde appended to the file name.